-After finishing the steps above, simply restart your computer, and Windows will automatically detect the AMD graphics and install the appropriate drivers for you.
+After finishing the steps above, restart your computer and Windows will automatically detect the AMD graphics and install the appropriate drivers for you.

 Option 1 – Manually download and install drivers from AMD

 AMD keeps updating its drivers to fix bugs or add features.
-To get them, you need to go to the AMD support website, find the drivers corresponding with your specific flavor of Windows version (for example, Windows 32 bit) and download the driver manually.
+If you’re familiar with computer hardware, you can go straight to AMD’s support website, find the drivers corresponding with your specific flavor of Windows version (for example, Windows 32 bit) and download the driver manually.